corvusdeinanis/cuddlyspaceship/content/Compulsory Heterosexuality and Lesbian Existence.md

 date: 2023-07-17
 tags: ['feminism','literature','gender','queer']
 ---
 written by [[Adrienne Rich]]
 **1980**
 revised version in 2004

 [[radical feminism]]

-asserts that heterosexuality is not a biological
+asserts that heterosexuality is not a biological necessity but a social/political institution

 was written in part to address the **erasure of lesbian existence** from scholarly feminist literature which she felt was not just anti-lesbian but also anti-feminist.
 It "distorts the experience of heterosexual women as well"